Hospitality and Gifts Register

 The University’s requirements with respect to hospitality and gifts (whether given or received) is set out in the University’s Anti-Bribery Policy.

 All offers of hospitality and gifts (given, received or offered, even if declined) with a value of over £100 must be recorded in the Hospitality Register, maintained by the Governance Office.
-Records should be kept updated by each School or Professional Services Division for annual collation by the Governance Office using the Hospitality and Gifts Register Form.
+Records of any offer should be kept throughout the academic year by each School or Professional Services Division for annual collation by the Governance Office.

 In addition, for any hospitality or gift (given or received) with a value over £100 (per person or event), written permission must be obtained in advance as below:

-• In the case of the University's Executive Group, written permission is required from the Vice-Chancellor, except in the case of the Chief Operating Officer (who should seek written permission from the Director of Human Resources) and the Vice-Chancellor (who should seek written permission from the Chair of Council)
+- In the case of the University's Executive Board, written permission is required from the Vice-Chancellor, except in the case of the Chief Operating Officer (who should seek written permission from the Director of Human Resources) and the Vice-Chancellor (who should seek written permission from the Chair of Council)

 Any hospitality provided by the University of Sussex is excluded.
 For the most part, it is likely that it will only be senior academics or senior managers who will encounter situations where a declaration in the Hospitality Register is necessary.
 Examples of items which might be included in the Register are: